The $\pi\pi$ scattering amplitude at large $N_\text{c}$: Results for the scattering amplitudes

 When moving towards the chiral limit, it is expected that the position of the pole moves smoothly as a function of the pion mass.
 In particular, virtual bound states usually become resonances at lighter pion masses~\cite{Briceno:2016mjc,Briceno:2017qmb}.
 We expect that the found state could be related to the experimental tetraquarks when moving from our setup with four degenerate quarks at heavy pion mass towards a more physical scenario, with two light quarks and a heavy charm.

+When then charm quark becomes heavier than the other three flavors, states in the $AA$ channel decompose in general in different irreducible representations of the SU$(3)_\text{f}$ flavor group.
+In particular, some states such as $D_s\pi$ or $DK$ would transform as a sextet, while others like $D^-D_s^+$ or $\pi^-K^+$ are part of an octet.
+We note that the SU$(3)_\text{f}$ irreps are not in one-to-one relation with those of SU$(4)_\text{f}$.

-We note that these results are qualitatively consistent with previous lattice studies.
-In \rcite{Yeo:2024chk}, the $D_s\pi$ scattering process was investigated in a setup with degenerate light and strange quarks, and a heavy charm, working at heavy pion mass, $\Mpi\sim700$ MeV.
-In one of the studied channels---the SU$(3)_\text{f}$ sextet---which corresponds to the AA channel in our setup, they also found evidence of a virtual bound state.
+Finally, we note that our results are qualitatively consistent with previous lattice studies.
+Meson scattering in the SU$(3)_\text{f}$ sextet was studied in \rcite{Yeo:2024chk} for $\Mpi\approx 700$ MeV, also finding evidence of a virtual bound state of molecular nature.